 Declaration of Candidacy

 The declaration of candidacy must include the candidate’s name in the form it is to appear on the official ballot.
-A candidate may use his or her full legal name or any combination of first name, middle name, initials, or nickname with last name.
+A candidate may use their full legal name or any combination of first name, middle name, initials, or nickname with last name.
 No abbreviations or titles are permitted.

 A nickname is defined as a familiar or shortened form of a proper name by which an individual is commonly known.
 Names that are not familiar or shortened forms of proper names, such as “Red,” “Skip,” or “Lower Taxes” are not permitted.
 A nickname is a substitute for the candidate’s legal name.
 It is not permissible to add the nickname in quotes between the first and last name.
 For example, John “Jack” Jones is not acceptable, but Jack Jones is acceptable.

 The first day for circulating nomination papers is December 1, and the deadline for filing nomination papers is 5:00 pm on the first Tuesday in January.
 This deadline is extended to the first Wednesday in January if the first Tuesday of January is a holiday (§8.10).

-Signatures of qualified electors on nomination papers must be obtained between December 1, 2016, and 5:00 pm on January 3, 2017.
+Signatures of qualified electors on nomination papers must be obtained between December 1, 2018, and 5:00 pm on January 2, 2019.
 Please pay careful attention to the signatures you obtain on your nomination papers.
 All electors signing your nomination papers must live within your district (you can check the district for an address at https://MyVote.wi.gov).
 Those signing do not need to be registered voters, but must be eligible to vote.

 Signers must give their complete address (house number, street and municipality – no Post Office boxes), and must list the municipality of residence.
 Signers must date their signature, including the year.
 In order for a signature to be valid, state law requires the signer to legibly print their name in a space provided next to their signature.